Prothrombin complex concentrate

-Prothrombin complex concentrate (PCC), also known as factor IX complex, is a medication made up of blood clotting factors II, IX, and X. Some versions also contain factor VII.
+Prothrombin complex concentrate (PCC), also known as factor IX complex, sold under the brand name Kcentra among others, is a combination medication made up of blood clotting factors II, IX, and X(3-factor PCC) or, when also containing factor VII as does Kcentra, 4-factor PCC.
 It is used to treat and prevent bleeding in hemophilia B if pure factor IX is not available.
 It may also be used for reversal of warfarin therapy.
 It is given by slow injection into a vein.
+Another product, activated prothrombin complex concentrate or FEIBA (Factor Eight Inhibitor Bypassing Agent), may be used for acquired hemophilia.

 Common side effects include allergic reactions, headache, vomiting, and sleepiness.
 Other serious side effects include blood clots which may result in a heart attack, stroke, pulmonary embolism, or deep vein thrombosis.
 Antibodies may form after long term use such that future doses are less effective.

 Prothrombin complex concentrate came into medical use in the 1960s.
 It is on the World Health Organization's List of Essential Medicines.
 It is made from human plasma.
 Recombinant factor IX is also available in a stand-alone preparation.
-In the United States a dose of PCC costs about US$900.
-A number of different formulations are available globally.